jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/introduction.rst

   serially with the DS2480B chip, which then communicates with the DS2505 chip in the tool using a 1-wire interface.
-The DS2480B chip is either on the dMIB (Rev F or greater) or on a dongle that is attached to a connector on the rear of the controller (See requirements below).
+The DS2480B chip is either on the dMIB (Rev F or greater) or on a dongle that is attached to a connector on the rear of the controller (see requirements below).

 * **FPGA 1-wire interface:** In this scenario, the FPGA/QLA